 "Stambeli only became stigmatized because of a lack of understanding," Salah says, "but it's positive in every sense, it's [a music] about love."

 It's a positivity that's often misunderstood in contemporary Tunisian culture.
-For one thing, it's not recognized as a patrimoine by the Tunisian government, a practice that dates back to French colonization, when stambeli was brushed aside in favor of a more "modern" perspective.
+For one thing, it's not recognized as a patrimoine by the Tunisian government, a practice that dates back to French colonization, when stambeli was brushed aside in favour of a more "modern" perspective.
 It was, Jankowsky notes, considered "irrational to believe in saints and spirits."

 After Tunisia gained its independence, stambeli continued to be viewed as something "against the aspirations of the modern nation-state."
 Still today, very few government efforts have been made to preserve the music.
 (The Ministry of Culture declined to comment for this article).